A Good Marriage (film): Release

 The film was released in the United States on October 3, 2014.

-The film, when announced, caused controversy when King said that he took influence from serial killer Dennis Rader.
-Kerri Rawson, Rader's daughter, said that King was exploiting her father's victims by taking inspiration from his life.
+The film was met with a strongly negative reaction by Kerri Rawson, the daughter of BTK serial killer Dennis Rader, who allegedly inspired King to write his novella.
+Rawson told the Wichita Eagle that King was "exploiting (my father's) 10 victims", accusing King of making money off the serial murders and adding that her father, a fan of King's books, probably found himself motivated to perform some actions in his latest crimes, which he committed in Wichita, Kansas, between 1974 and 1991.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 43 out of 100, based on 8 critics, indicating "mixed or average" reviews.

 Frank Scheck of The Hollywood Reporter called it "a decidedly minor" adaptation that "fails to fulfill the potential of its provocative premise".
 Andy Webster of The New York Times called it a "low-key, assured thriller" with a strong performance from Allen.

 Gary Goldstein of the Los Angeles Times called it "a wry, old-fashioned game of cat and mouse" with good acting.
 Pete Vonder Haar of The Village Voice wrote that it is a serviceable, nondescript thriller that was a surprising choice to adapt to film.

 Rod Pocowatchit of The Wichita Eagle rejected concerns of exploitation, but said that the film comes across as a low-budget made-for-TV film.
 Kiva Reardon of The A.V.
 Club rated it D+ and wrote, "By its conclusion, A Good Marriage doesn't give a definitive answer to its titular topic, but it does make clear what makes a bad movie."

 Chuck Bowen of Slant Magazine rated it 2/4 stars and wrote, "The film is watchable in a plodding one-thing-after-another sort of way, but it could have used far more of King's mordant humor".
 Patrick Cooper of Bloody Disgusting rated it 1/5 stars and called it the worst King adaptation yet due to its lack of thrills.
 Staci Layne Wilson of Dread Central rated it 3/5 stars and questioned the choice of source material.
 Wilson said that the actors are good, but they have no chemistry, which makes the film stale.